SmartSood/Portfolio/README.md

 ## 🚀 Deployment

-### Netlify
-1. Build the project: `npm run build`
-2. Deploy the `dist` folder to Netlify

-### Vercel
-1. Connect your repository to Vercel
-2. Set build command to `npm run build`
-3. Set output directory to `dist`

 ### GitHub Actions + EC2 (Automated Deployment)

 This project includes an automated deployment workflow using GitHub Actions.
-When you push to the main branch, it will:
+When you push to the master branch, it will:

-1. **Build the project** - Runs linting and builds the project
+1. **Build the project** - Runs build process
 2. **Test the build** - If build fails, the deployment is rejected
 3. **Deploy to EC2** - If build succeeds, automatically deploys to your EC2 instance